If you have income from an investment property, it's important to know how to best manage your tax claim.

 - Rental bond returns – if, for example, your tenant defaulted on rent or caused damage to your property

-- Letting and booking fees
+- Letting and booking fees you received

 - Any amount a tenant pays you to cover the cost of repairs for which you then claimed a deduction (assuming, for example, the tenant has caused the damage themselves)